GVPALMER/Public-Portfolio/README.md

 ### In the langauge distribution, the jupyter notebook percentage is all imported from google colab and in python.

+#### Because the notebooks include python code, regular text like introductions and analysis, and data outputs they APPEAR to be a lot more of the percentage than they should really account for.

 As of the most recent update the distrubution is as follows:

 Jupyter Notebook: (946083 / 1019792) × 100 ≈ 92.8%